Inflation Driven by Unification Energy: Observables

 The predictions for the scalar amplitude $A_s^2$, scalar spectral index $n_s$, tensor-to-scalar ratio $r$, are given by \bea A_s^2 &=& {V_\phi\over 24\pi^2\mpl^4\epsilon(\phi_*)}\\ n_s &=& 1-6\,\epsilon(\phi_*)+2\,\eta(\phi_*)\\ r&=&16\,\epsilon(\phi_*) \eea A suite of recent observations have determined some of these parameters and constrained others \cite{WMAP,Planck,BICEP}.
 The scalar amplitude is measured to be $A_s^2\approx 2.45\times 10^{-9}$.
 Using this value, we parameterize the mass scale driving inflation as \beq V_\phi^{1/4}\approx 2\times 10^{16}\,\mbox{GeV}\left(r\over 0.15\right)^{1/4} \eeq Unless $r \lll 1$, this will be similar to the unification mass scale.
 In most models of inflation that approximate agreement appears accidental.
 Here our guiding principle is to realize it as an intrinsic feature.

 Recent CMB measurements yield estimates for the spectral index $n_s$ and tensor-to-scalar ratio $r$ \cite{WMAP,Planck}.
 The spectral index is measured to be $n_s=0.9603\pm 0.0073$.
-The value of $r$ is presently controversial.
+The value of $r$ is presently unknown, though constrained.
 The Planck experiment \cite{Planck} claims a limit $r<0.11$ at 95\% confidence level.
-The BICEP2 experiment \cite{BICEP} claims detection, with $r=0.2^{+0.07}_{-0.05}$.
-Their central value moves to $r=0.16$ upon allowance for foreground contamination by dust, in a simple model.
+The BICEP2 experiment \cite{BICEP} claimed detection, with $r=0.2^{+0.07}_{-0.05}$, though it is probably best explained by dust.